pierreDev33/crawler.ninja/README.md

  * `userAgent`: String, defaults to "node-crawler/[version]"
  * `referer`: String, if truthy sets the HTTP referer header
  * `rateLimits`: Number of milliseconds to delay between each requests (Default 0) Note that this option will force crawler to use only one connection (for now)

+This options list is a strict superset of [mikeal's request options](https://github.com/mikeal/request#requestoptions-callback) and will be directly passed to the request() method.

 ### Add your own crawl rules